 Hold a Family Meeting

 Ask everyone to stay at the kitchen table after dinner, or turn off the television and hold it in your family room.
 Just make sure all members are present.
-I also suggest not breaking the news at a restaurant or other public forum as children need to be able to express their emotions freely.
+You should not break the news at a restaurant or other public forum as children need to be able to express their emotions freely.
 Try to do it in a warm, open environment where everyone feels comfortable.
 And to ensure children don't worry about the subject of your news, don't announce the meeting unless it's a regular occurrence in your household.
 Make it an impromptu get-together.

 Allow your children to be upset.
 Let them ask a million questions.
 Let them storm off to their room.
 Above all, let them talk.
 Children need to know they've been heard.